 No, not all mirin has alcohol.
 Although it is intended to have alcohol, some brands have taken it upon themselves to create a non-alcoholic version to cook with to cater to those who can’t or don’t want to use it, even though it evaporates if cooked properly.

 Have you been searching for an alcohol-free alternative for mirin?

 I’ve got good news.
-There is a really good one available, and it will surely become a new pantry staple seasoning.
+There’s a really good one available, and it’ll surely become a new pantry staple seasoning!